abhimanyuiscoding/Hacktoberfest2022/README.md

 # Hacktoberfest2021
 This is a hacktoberfest repository.

-No more pull requests are to be accepted now since this repository is closed.
-Again, I would like to thanks to all of you for participating.
+The repository is open to accept PR's for Hacktoberfest 2022.
+Quality Pull requests only.

+Happy Hacking!
+Happy Hacktoberfest!

 Happy coding </>.